bigtoga/Examples/AI + ML + Predictive Analytics/GBMs/Gradient boosting machines (GBMs).md

 * gradient boosting

 # Boosting
 The concept of "boosting" is simple - it's just a framework term that can be applied to anything.
 It almost always comes down to a decision tree at the base.
-A basic overview/workflow might be:
+A basic overview/workflow incolves "boosted trees that are grown sequentially with each tree using information from the previously grown trees".
+The basic algorithm for **boosted regression trees** can be generalized below where *x* is our features and *y* is our response:
 * Fit a decision tree to the data: *F<sup>1</sup>(x)=y*
 * We then fit the next decision tree to the residuals of the previous: *h<sup>1</sup>(x)=y−F<sup>1</sup>(x)*
 * Add this new tree to our algorithm: *F<sup>2</sup>(x) = F<sup>1</sup>(x) + h<sup>1</sup>(x)